lupantech/ineqmath/README.md

 Then, you can find the model's output in `results/models_results_test_data/MODEL-LABEL/scores.json`, where `MODEL-LABEL` is the label of the model consisting of the model name and the max tokens budget.
 For example, the `MODEL-LABEL` for `gpt-4o-mini` with a 10K max tokens limit would be `gpt-4o-mini_tokens_10000`.

 To evaluate your model's output and obtain the answer accuracy and step-wise accuracy reported in our paper, please submit your outputs to the [leaderboard](https://huggingface.co/spaces/AI4Math/IneqMath-Leaderboard).
-See [the leaderboard submission instruction](#submit-the-results-to-the-leaderboard) for more details.
+See [the leaderboard submission instructions](#submit-the-results-to-the-leaderboard) for more details.

 ### Evaluate Models on <b><span style="color:#103756;">Ineq</span><span style="color:#D03C36;">Math</span></b> Dev Set